 This is due to how globalised production is.
 A pair of shoes or a garment is very rarely entirely made in one country.
 The fabric could be made in India, the sewing in Cambodia, the embroidery in England, and because the end process was in England, brands have the right to slap a ‘made in England’ label on that piece of garment.

-And if the transparency problem doesn’t convince you, maybe this will: The notion of making leather out of animals skins to prevent wastage might seem like an honourable one (when you put it as Robert Cranston does), but is it that honourable to indirectly support an industry that is knee-deep into cruelty?
+If the transparency problem doesn’t convince you, there’s another point to be raised.
+The notion of making leather out of animals skins to prevent wastage might seem like an honourable one (when you put it as Robert Cranston does), but is it that honourable to indirectly support an industry that is knee-deep into cruelty?

 Yes, I’m talking about the meat industry.
 PETA has revealed countless videos of animals being slaughtered in the most inhuman and cruel ways possible.
 If you’re not squirmish, youtube abounds with those videos.